 The ultimate cinnamon apple bread recipe!
-Cinnamon, pecans, and lots of fresh apples are baked together making a fantastic treat with your morning coffee or a delicious afternoon snack.
-An amazing apple bread recipe perfect for fall baking!
+Big chunks of apples, cinnamon and a delicious crumble topping make a fantastic treat with your morning coffee or a delicious afternoon snack.

 Disclosure: This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.